system-zero/system-zero/src/data/semantics/Language.md

   # can be repeated usually in another compilation unit.
   # In all the other cases it is considered a fatal error.

-  # As you may not know the value of a constant untill the runtime, it may left
+  # As you may not know the value of a constant until the runtime, it may left
-  # uninitialized, untill the first time that will be initialized with a value
+  # uninitialized, until the first time that will be initialized with a value
   # other than `null`, so:

   const cv